YunoHost/doc/groups_and_permissions.md

 - `ynh_permission_url`
 - `ynh_permission_update`

-If you have any question, please contact someone from the apps-group.
+If you have any question, please contact the app team